bmlewandowski/anything_llm_conversation/README.md

 ## Response Cleaning for TTS

 The integration automatically cleans LLM responses before sending them to text-to-speech.
-You can modify the `_clean_response_for_tts()` method in `conversation.py` to enable different cleaning options:
+You can modify `clean_response_for_tts()` in `response_processor.py` to enable different cleaning options:

 ### Basic Options (enabled by default)